Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Open issues and future directions

 \textbf{Exploring chat-bots-based CI capabilities: } Chat-bot techniques offer several opportunities to enhance the functioning of \acp{CI}.
 They can provide real-time support, troubleshooting, and personalized rehabilitation programs for users, empowering them to address common issues and improve their auditory skills.
 Chat-bots enable remote monitoring, allowing users to share data and receive adjustments to their device settings without in-person appointments.
 They also offer emotional and psychological support, fostering a sense of community and well-being.
 Chat-bots contribute to data collection for research and development, aiding in the improvement of \ac{CI} technology and rehabilitation protocols.
 Additionally, chat-bots employ\ac{ML} to continuously learn from user interactions, improving their responses and understanding over time.
-These techniques have the potential to enhance the overall user experience, outcomes, and accessibility of \ac{CI} services.
+These techniques have the potential to enhance the overall user experience, outcomes, and accessibility of \ac{CI} services. {For example, in \cite{aliyeva2024enhancing}, the effectiveness of ChatGPT-4 in providing postoperative care information to \ac{CI} patients was evaluated.
+Five common questions were posed to ChatGPT-4, and its responses were analyzed for accuracy, response time, clarity, and relevance.
+The results showed that ChatGPT-4 provided accurate and timely responses, making it a reliable supplementary resource for patients in need of information.}